Cupra Born Review & Prices

 There’s autonomous emergency braking, but not the same technology for pedestrians and no active bonnet available.
 The car does, however, offer speed assistance and lane assist technology.

 All Born models come with the brand’s Keyless Go system.
-There's also an alarm system that includes interior monitoring in the cabin, a backup horn and towing protection.
+There's also an alarm that includes interior monitoring in the cabin, a backup horn and towing protection.
 Anti-theft wheel bolts are also standard across the range.

 Reliability and problems